 * “I’ve downloaded loads of PDFs to my desktop PC for my research.
 Now is there a way to keyword-search inside them all?”:

 * “Is there a big list of all the open English language ejournals in the arts and humanities, one that links to the home pages?”:

 Yes, the JURN Directory.
 This is link-checked and repaired regularly…

 Similar directories are the DOAJ and the EZB.
 Although dated, Jan Szczepanski’s List is also very useful, especially for finding titles published in languages other than English and which are unlikely to be on the DOAJ.

 * Is there an up-to-date directory of highbrow literary “small magazines” in the English-speaking world?”:

-* “I’m an overseas student who can read academic articles in my own language — is there a directory of academic journals in the arts and humanities, for my language?”:
+* “I’m an overseas student who can read academic articles in my own language — how can I access open access journal articles written in my language?”:

 Brazilian: several valuable services went offline in Nov 2017.
 For now, try Redalyc for coverage of Brazil and the wider Central/Latin American region.